geomio/loopingProject/readme.md

 # By Geoff Millner

-## Specifications

-1.
-* The program will return a range of numbers from 0 up to the user input number
-* if 4 is the input
-* output will be 0, 1, 2, 3, 4

-2.
-* Output numbers will be converted to a string

-3.
-* output string numbers will be replaced by words
-* 1 will be replaced with Beep.
-* 2 will be replaced with Boop.
-* 3 will be replaced with Wont you be my neighbor.

-4.
-* after initial converting and replacing is finished results will be pushed to an array
-* array will be texted with proper spacing into the html paragraph area below the button
-* user can get new results by changing number and repressing submit button.

 ## Description

 A basic html page linked to bootstrap and jquery that will allow users to enter a number and press a button that will count up to user number and replace 1, 2, and 3 with Beep, Boop, and Welcome to the neighborhood.and return a output